 The battery charger is located in the aft rigging compartment near the batteries.
-The optional generator must be running or the shore power must be connected for the charger to work.
-To activate the charger, turn the "Battery Charger" switch on the AC panel to the "on" position.
-The charger has a built-in isolator that senses the charging needs of all the batteries and distributes charge accordingly.
-At the point that all batteries are nearly fully charged, the charger will automatically reduce the current being sent to the batteries to a maintenance level.
-See the charger Operation Manual in your Owner's Packet for further information.
+The optional generator must be running or the shore power must be connected for the battery charger to work.
+To activate, turn the "Battery Charger" switch on the AC panel to the "on" position.
+The battery charger has a built-in isolator that senses the charging needs of all the batteries and distributes charge accordingly.
+At the point that all batteries are nearly fully charged, the battery charger will automatically reduce the current being sent to the batteries to a maintenance level.
+See the battery charger operation manual in your Owner's Packet for further information.

-BATTERY SELECT SWITCH
+BATTERY SELECT SWITCHES

 The Marlin 300 is equipped with four batteries and two battery select switches.
 One battery select switch is designated for each engine.
 The batteries are grouped into two banks, each bank consisting of two batteries wired in parallel.
 Either engine may be started with either battery bank by selecting position "1" or "2" on the select switches.
-In normal use select position "1" on the starboard switch and "2" on the port switch so that both battery banks will charge simultaneously with the engines running.
+In normal use select position "1" on the starboard switch and "2" on the port switch so that the battery banks will charge simultaneously with the engines running.
 The "1 + 2" position should only be selected in emergency situations when neither battery bank alone will start the engines.
 Should this event occur, the switches should be returned to normal setting after starting the engines.
 The DC accessories on the boat will always be controlled by the starboard switch.
-See "Battery Wiring With Select Switches" on page 8-34 for a battery wiring diagram.